ajvdw/abbaurora/README.md

 It is connected via RS485 to an ESP8266 (Wemos D1 mini).

-The code is based on https://github.com/jrbenito/ABBAurora that was based on the work of Davide Rosa https://www.drhack.it/arduino/32-lettura-inverte-power-one-aurora.html
+The code is based on https://github.com/jrbenito/ABBAurora that again was based on the work of Davide Rosa https://www.drhack.it/arduino/32-lettura-inverte-power-one-aurora.html

-License  LGPL v2.1.
+The original work was made available under the LGPL v2.1 license.

 An example of a configuration for ESPHome: